gregorytmorgan/JsWidget/README.md

 Widget to demonstrate simple HTTP server polling and error handling.
 Renders a single DIV with text content that is updated on ever poll.
 The polling stops if there are n failures.

+Files:
+  liveWidget.js - The widget code.
+  index.php - Simple HTML file that demonstrates how to instantiate the widget.
+Throw this on a web server. time.php - Data source for the widget.
+Throw this a web server in the same domain.

 Instantiate with:

 * A HTTP URL that provides JSON response text: <pre> {